kovidgoyal/calibre/manual/edit.rst

 Many files have special meaning, in the book.
 These will typically have an icon next to their names, indicating the special meaning.
-For example, in the picture to the left, you can see that the files :guilabel:`cover_image.jpg` and :guilabel:`titlepage.xhtml` have the ocon of a cover next to them, this indicates they are the book cover image and titlepage.
+For example, in the picture to the left, you can see that the files :guilabel:`cover_image.jpg` and :guilabel:`titlepage.xhtml` have the icon of a cover next to them, this indicates they are the book cover image and titlepage.
 Similarly, the :guilabel:`content.opf` file has a metadata icon next to it, indicating the book metadata is present in it and the the :guilabel:`toc.ncx` file has a T